kenkl/ipv4genptrs/README.md

 2023-11-09: Leading/trailing spaces for the CIDR definition (column A) breaks the parsing.
 Easy fix with .strip()
 2024-12-03: add getrange - a simple dump of the IP address range, given a CIDR.
+2025-10-22: Experimenting with Copilot to refactor the script to allow for /23 (or larger) subnets.